Tagged barcodes for the topological analysis of gradient-like vector fields: Preliminaries

-Given a set $S$, a \textbf{multiset on $S$} is a function $\A\colon S \to \N$.
-Given an element $I \in S$, the function value $\A(I)$ represents the multiplicity of $I$ in $\A$.
-We denote by $\Mult(S)$ the set of all multisets on $S$.
-We sometimes treat multisets on $S$ as if they were subsets of $S$ and leave it to the reader to make the necessary adjustments.
+Given a set $S$, we denote by $\Mult(S)$ the set of all multisets $(A,m)$ for which $A\subset S$.
+We sometimes treat multisets on $S$ as if they were sets and leave it to the reader to make the necessary adjustments.
+Explicitly, this can usually be done by identifying all multisets with their representations.

 Assume that $c\colon S\times S \to [0,\infty]$ is an extended pseudometric on $S$ and $W\colon S \to [0,\infty]$ is a function on $S$, such that $c$ and $W$ are \textbf{compatible}, which means that for all $s_1,s_2 \in S$ we have